Mission 08 · Stage 1

 Try it

-• Run and call out each color name as it changes.
+• Press the green Run button — call out each color name as it changes.

 Peek at code